Palazzo Sforza-Cesarini Rome

 After the cardinal’s death, the building came into the possession of the grandchildren of Julius II Della Rovere.
 From then on it was called Cancelleria Vecchia, since Pope Leo X Medici had meanwhile opened a Cancelleria Nuova in the Palazzo Riario (1517).

-Through Francesco II Sforza, it came into the hands of the Camera Apostolica in 1535, only to be given back to the Sforzas a year later by Pope Paul III Farnese.
+In 1535, through Francesco II Sforza, it came into the hands of the Camera Apostolica, only to returned to the Sforza one year later by Pope Paul III Farnese.

-Through marriage, the Sforzas united in 1697 with the Cesarini’s, who had remained without male heirs.
+Through marriage, the Sforza united in 1697 with the Cesarini, who had remained without male heirs.